couchbase/n1k1/README.md

     - all the left-side values (for hash-join).
     - a count of the left-side values (for INTERSECT ALL, EXCEPT ALL).
     - and/or a probe-count (for multiple use cases).
-  - INTERSECT DISTINCT and EXCEPT DISTINCT avoid using an additional, chained DISTINCT operator.
+  - INTERSECT DISTINCT and EXCEPT DISTINCT can avoid using an additional, chained DISTINCT operator.
 - base.ValComparer.CanonicalJSON()
   - provides JSON canonicalization into existing []byte buffers which